Includes work by Rhona Byrne,Tom Watt and Eva Rothschild

 Monday- Fridays throughout the season

-teachers and their pupils are invited to play freely within the exhibition and explore the importance of play.
+This exhibition is also a playground!
+Teachers and their pupils are invited to play freely within the exhibition and explore the importance of play.
 Workshops will include a design project where pupils imagine and build model play spaces for public.
 Facilitated by Mairead Kealy- schools must book a week in advance and cost €3 per pupils, which includes Playbook to take home.

 Senior Cycle Workshops